Differences Between Home Loan and Mortgage Loan

 What is Mortgage Loan?

-A mortgage loan is also a type of secured loan where an applicant borrows a particular amount of money by mortgaging a property.
-In this case, the property against which the loan amount is approved acts as a collateral.
-Mortgage loans are also known as loan against property because here banks or other non-banking financial companies provide mortgage by securing the property which could be either a residential property or commercial or other immovable properties like land, gold, heavy machinery, shop etc. In a loan against property, the lender remains as the actual owner, until the borrower pays off the loan completely.
+A mortgage loan is also a type of secured loan where an applicant borrows a particular amount of money by mortgaging property.
+In this case, the property against which the loan amount is approved acts as collateral.
+Mortgage loans are also known as loan against property because here banks or other non-banking financial companies provide mortgages by securing the property which could be either a residential property or commercial or other immovable properties like land, gold, heavy machinery, shop, etc. In a loan against property, the lender remains as the actual owner, until the borrower pays off the loan completely.